CirroBuild/FrostiDocs/blog/2022-09-30-hacktoberfest-questdb.md

 ## ℹ️ Get help

-If you have any questions when you're trying to contribute to QuestDB projects;
-here are the places to get help from our team:
+Here are the places to get help from our team:

 - [Community Slack](https://slack.questdb.io); join #contributors channel.
 - [Documentation](/docs/)